czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 *<insert instructor names here>*

 :::

+Restore the Community Showcase Hub by removing the user `jnywong-test` from the [GitHub Organization](https://github.com/2i2c-community-showcase) and removing `jmunroe-testuser` from the [GitHub Team](https://github.com/orgs/2i2c-community-showcase/teams/access-2i2c-showcase).
+Adjust the permissions of learners from *Owner* to *Member*.

 ## Tasklist

 - [ ] Copy the CodiMD template
+- [ ] Set up a Slack channel, or equivalent
-- [ ] Set up the videoconferencing call
+- [ ] Schedule the videoconferencing calls for Part One and Part Two
 - [ ] Email learners one week before the workshop
-- [ ] Share a calendar invitation for Part 1 and Part 2 with links to the videoconference call and CodiMD document
+- [ ] Share a calendar invitation for Part One and Part Two with links to the videoconference call, CodiMD document and Slack channel
 - [ ] Prepare the Community Showcase Hub
-- [ ] Email learners two days after the workshop
+- [ ] Email learners two days after the workshop to complete feedback
+- [ ] Restore the Community Showcase Hub.